AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 Here, "strong native semantics" refers to the fact that semantic HTML elements have intrinsic ARIA roles.
 You can explore these in the [MDN Web Docs](https://developer.mozilla.org/en-US/) for a particular element.
 For example, the `<ol>` tag has an implicit ARIA role of `list`:

-{% include picture.html img="mdn" ext="png" alt="Table describing the various attribute constraints for the ordered list element" %}
+{% include picture.html img="mdn.png" alt="Table describing the various attribute constraints for the ordered list element" %}

 Notice that elements also have a set of **permitted ARIA roles** and **permitted content**.
 For example, the descendant of an `<ol>` or `<ul>` should only ever be one of `<li>`, `<script>`, or `<template>`—anything else, and an [HTML validator](https://validator.w3.org/) will give you an error.
 Here's an example of such an error: